Doctor of Physical Therapy Programs in North Dakota

 |State||Employment||Annual Mean Wage|

-Schools with Doctor of Physical Therapy Programs in North Dakota
+Schools with Doctorates in Physical Therapy in North Dakota

 |Physical Therapy||University of North Dakota||DPT|